 - hyper-CVAD: cyclophosphamide, vincristine, doxorubicin (also known as Adriamycin®) and dexamethasone; ‘hyper’ is short for ‘hyperfractionated’, which means that you have the same drug more than once in a day.

 However, your medical team might recommend a different chemotherapy regimen.
-If you are not fit enough to have strong chemotherapy, you might be treated with lower doses of chemotherapy or less intensive options such as oral chemotherapy or antiviral treatment on its own.
+If you are not fit enough to have strong chemotherapy, you might be treated with lower doses of chemotherapy or gentler options such as oral chemotherapy or antiviral treatment on its own.

 If your doctor thinks you are at high risk of your lymphoma affecting your brain and spinal cord (central nervous system or CNS), you might have additional chemotherapy drugs to try to prevent this.
 You might have these drugs given into a vein (intravenously) or through a lumbar puncture into the fluid around your spinal cord (intrathecal injection).
 This is called CNS prophylaxis.